Andrei1998/dotfiles/docs/upgrade-wsl2.md

 * Ubuntu-18.04    Stopped         1
 ```

-Then, run the following to complete the upgrade (might take good minutes, and will fail if, for instance, virtualization was not enabled in BIOS):
+Then, run the following to complete the upgrade (might take good minutes, and will fail if, for instance, virtualization was not enabled in BIOS in step 3):

 ```bash
 wsl --set-version Ubuntu-18.04 2
 ```

 where `Ubuntu-18.04` replaces the name in the output of `wsl -l -v`.

-## Checking It Worked

 Run `wsl -l -v` again and the `VERSION` column should now display `2`.